 Winning your hearing means you keep your license and avoid further consequences.
 However, if the DOR determines that these elements are proven by a preponderance of evidence, your license suspension or revocation will be enforced according to state laws and prior offenses.

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Jackson County, MO after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Jackson County after 30 days.

-How to Get a Hardship License (Limited Driving Privilege) in Jackson County, MO
+Securing a Limited Driving Privilege (Hardship License) in Jackson County, MO

 The LDP application process in Missouri can be complex, but working with an experienced Jackson County, MO DWI attorney can help you regain your driving privileges as quickly as possible.